jaeg/hats-worker/README.md

 - response.Write(value)
   - Used when a wart is in endpoint mode.
 Writes to the response body of an http request.
   - returns nothing.
+- response.Error(errorString, statusCode)
+  - Used when a wart is in endpoint mode.
+Writes an error in response to the endpoint.
+  - returns nothing.
+- response.SetContentType(type)
+  - Used when a wart is in endpoint mode.
+Sets the content type header.
+  - returns nothing.
+- response.SetHeader(key,value)
+  - Used when a wart is in endpoint mode.
+Sets the header specfied in key to the value.
+  - returns nothing.

 #### Request
 - request.Method